Irish government relieved at EU referendum win

 Yet Ireland desperately needs Europe's woes to ease if it is to rack up the kind of export-led growth required to pay down its debt - set to peak at a dangerously high 120 percent of gross domestic product (GDP) next year - and ease unemployment.

+The government's attention can now return to a months-long campaign to refinance 30 billion euros of bank debt.
+Deputy Prime Minister Eamon Gilmore said the country needed a deal and that the burden of Ireland's bank debt had been a major issue on the doorsteps during the campaign.

-Ireland is the only country that will put the fiscal treaty to a referendum.
+Ireland is the only country that will put the fiscal treaty - a German-led plan for stricter budget rules - to a referendum.
 The treaty needs the approval of only 12 of the 17 euro zone countries to be ratified, but an Irish rejection would have undermined one of Europe's key initiatives just as problems mount in Spain and Greece.

 Analysts said the 'Yes' vote would give Ireland a better chance of getting back to bond markets as planned next year and hand Europe a rare piece of good news.